tetratelabs/istio-0to60/docs/traffic-shifting.md

 ### Test it

-Open a browser and visit your $GATEWAY_IP.
+Open a browser and visit the application.

 ```shell
 GATEWAY_IP=$(kubectl get svc -n istio-system istio-ingressgateway -ojsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```

-We can tell v1 and v2 apart in that v2 displays customers with two columns.
+We can tell v1 and v2 apart in that v2 displays both customer names and their city, in two columns.

 If you're using Chrome or Firefox, you can customize the `user-agent` header as follows: